 You and your baby

 Generally, your experience should be the similar to other new mothers but if you have diabetes, doctors will take extra steps to make sure you and your baby get off to a healthy start.

 Breastfeeding and diabetes

 There’s no reason why women with diabetes cannot breastfeed.
 You may have some early difficulties – for example if your baby needs extra feeds, or if you were initially separated from your baby due to caesarean section or your baby’s treatment in the neonatal unit – but with patience and practice you and your baby should be able to establish a good breastfeeding pattern.

 - Breastfeeding may lower your insulin needs by up to 25 per cent.
 Breast milk contains sugar called lactose.
-Every time you feed your baby, you will lose that sugar and your blood glucose will drop, which may cause a hypo.
-To help avoid hypos, you may need to eat 40–50g more starchy foods per day while you are breastfeeding.
+Every time you feed your baby, you lose that sugar and your blood sugar levels will drop.
+This can cause a hypo especially if you treat you diabetes with insulin.
+To help avoid hypos, it is a good idea to have a snack handy before or during each feed.

-- If you take metformin or glibenclamide for Type 2 diabetes, you can usually resume or continue taking these while breastfeeding, if your doctor is in agreement.
+- If you take metformin or glibenclamide for Type 2 diabetes, you can usually resume or continue taking these while breastfeeding.

 Gestational diabetes mellitus (GDM) is a type of diabetes that arises during pregnancy (usually during the second or third trimester).
 In some women, GDM occurs because the body cannot produce enough insulin to meet the extra needs of pregnancy.
-In other women, GDM may be found during the first trimester of pregnancy.
-In these women, the condition most likely existed before the pregnancy.
+In others, diabetes may be found during the first trimester of pregnancy.
+In these cases, the condition most likely existed before the pregnancy.

 Find out more about gestational diabetes.